 What foods contain protein?

 Protein is found in a variety of foods.
-High-protein foods include lean meat, poultry, and fish.
-A serving of these foods is 2 to 3 ounces.
-(3 ounces is about the size and thickness of a deck of cards.)
+Protein foods include lean meat, poultry, and fish and other seafood.

-1 Tbsp of peanut butter or other nut or seed butter
+Peanut butter and other nut or seed butters.

 What are some tips for getting more protein?